An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Numerical examples and experiments

 We consider the far-field induced by a plane wave with angle $\alpha=5\pi/4$, $k=10$, and $\Omega$ the right-angled {isosceles} triangle with vertices $\bfP_1=(0,0)$, $\bfP_2=(0,1)$ and $\bfP_1=(1,0)$.
 By Definition \ref{def:RationalPolygons} we have $q_1=6,q_2=q_3=7,p=4$ and $M=17$. {We use the default parameters of \S\ref{sec:params} and} compute $D_N$ using the standard {$hp$-}BEM solver of \S\ref{sec:stdbem}, with a reference solution of $N_{\mathrm{ref}}=600$.
 Figure~\ref{fig:ratriglowup} shows the errors for both approximations for a range of $N$.
 The naive approximation is shown as a dotted line, and the output of Algorithm \ref{alg:main} is shown as a thick line. {The relative error is measured as

 where each norm is approximated with $1000$ equispaced points.
-This approximation} will converge exponentially fast {as the number of quadrature points increases,} because the far-field is periodic {and analytic}, see, e.g., \cite{TreWe:14}.
+This approximation} will converge exponentially {as the number of quadrature points increases,} because the far-field is periodic {and entire}, see, e.g., \cite{TreWe:14}.

 The unbounded error of the naive approach is clearly visible and remedied by our new approach, as predicted by Theorem~\ref{thm:semidiscrete_error}. {Discontinuous jumps in the error of our method are visible.
 These could be smoothed out by choosing a larger value of $H$, although it is not necessary to achieve a uniformly low error.}